Test-writing playbook¶

 is a term used to describe multiple read operations on the same row).

-Here are the configs that can be used in payload_generator_config for this payload generator:
+The configs that can be used in payload_generator_config for this payload generator are listed below:

 row_mapping

-- this is the Row Generator class used to generate the rowsrow_generator_config
+- the row generator class used to generate the rowsrow_generator_config

 - parameters for the row generatorverbose